Rhizopogon: Forestry

 The first intentional use of Rhizopogon species in forestry occurred in the early part of the 20th century when Rhizopogon luteolus was deliberately introduced into Pinus radiata plantations in Western Australia after it was observed to improve tree growth.
 Since that time, Rhizopogon species have been widely studied as a component of managed forests.
 Rhizopogon species have been noted as common members of the ectomycorrhizal community colonizing tree roots of pine and Douglas-fir timber plantations.
 Naturally occurring Rhizopogon roseolus (=rubescens) spores have been shown to out-compete the spores of other ectomycorrhizal fungi in pine plantations even when competing spores were directly inoculated onto seedlings.
 The survival rate and performance of pine and Douglas-fir plantation seedlings are increased after inoculation with Rhizopogon species.

 Gastronomy

 Though this genera is considered edible, most members are not held in high culinary esteem.
-A notable exception is Rhizopogon roseolus (=rubescens) which is considered a delicacy in Japan where it is traditionally known as shōro.
+A notable exception is R. roseolus, which is considered a delicacy in Japan, where it is traditionally known as shōro.
 Techniques for the commercial cultivation of this fungus in pine plantations have been developed and applied with successful results in Japan and New Zealand.